riyasha-gif/Paris-AirBnB-Listing-Analysis/README.md

-Paris AirBnB Market Analysis: Pricing, Capacity, and Regulatory Impact:
+# Paris AirBnB Market Analysis: Pricing, Capacity, and Regulatory Impact

-Project Overview
+# Project Overview:

 This project presents an Exploratory Data Analysis (EDA) of AirBnB listings in Paris, France, focusing on understanding key market dynamics from 2008 to 2022.
 The analysis primarily investigates: